 These qualities paid off when Medard discovered a chemical reaction that resulted in an intriguing molecule sample.
-She then logged in hundreds of hours analyzing, purifying and growing a .3-millimeter crystal of the molecule she discovered.
+She then logged in hundreds of hours analyzing, purifying and growing a .3-millimeter crystal of the molecule.

 Medard and Dr. Hyatt researched the crystal using Adelphi’s nuclear magnetic resonance (NMR) spectrometer.
 “We did just about every experiment we could with the NMR, and it gave us a great guess on what the molecular structure of the reaction is,” Dr. Hyatt said.